ethereum/trin/README.md

 **Do not rely on Trin in a production setting.**

+**NOTE: Unix-only**

+Trin currently only runs on Unix-based platforms (Linux, macOS).
+We plan to eventually implement support for Windows, but until then do not expect any support for issues on Windows.

 ## How to use Trin

 Check out the [Getting Started](/docs/getting_started.md) guide to quickly get up and running with Trin.